November - December 2016 (3 Weeks)

 Our concept is a desktop application which allows non-profit organization employees to assist transitioning veterans in finding experienced mentors.
 The goal is to help active-duty soldiers’ transition back into society in a supportive way.
 Please check out the interactive prototype here.

 We conducted interviews with personnel at non-profit organizations, such as the Charlotte Bridge Home in North Carolina and America Serves, social workers and the Veteran Affairs office who all interact with veterans.
 Many of these interviews were done in-person or over the phone.

 In these interviews, we learned how veterans interact with social workers, specific linear process non-profits record during the intake process, and benefits most requested by veterans.

 During our interviews we began to notice some major insights:

-A theme of connection began to form, narrowing our focus.
-We began to generate ideas about how we could help transitioning veterans create a supportive connection during this unstable time in their lives.
-With the idea of establishing supportive connections, we turned to social workers at non-profits as they were the main resource for veterans.
+As a team, we generated ideas about how we could help transitioning veterans create a supportive connection during this unstable time in their lives.
+We then turned to social workers at non-profits as they were the primary resource for veterans.

 Iteration & Prototyping

 Utilizing pencil and paper, we sketched various ideas about how a non-profit organization could implement a service to pair transitioning veterans with mentors.
 After voting, the agreed upon sketches were transferred to a whiteboard and later to a paper prototype for further exploration.
 Please check out the interactive paper prototype here.